 Osteoarthritis occurs when a damaged joint is not fully repaired following an accident, and this condition is common.
 The unrepaired damage can lead to a loss of cartilage in the joint and this will have a significant impact on mobility, causing potentially serious pain for the sufferer.

 Sprains in the hip can occur following a sudden contraction of the muscle which can lead to a tear or rip in the hip joint’s supporting ligaments.
 This commonly occurs after a heavy impact to the joint, such as in a car accident or following a fall.

 Bursitis is a condition that relates to the inflammation of the bursa which are fluid-filled sacs that act as cushions between joints and the skin.
 The role of the bursa is to reduce friction in the joints, but when bursitis occurs, the area becomes painful and inflamed which significantly impacts on the functionality and movement of the joint.
 This often occurs following the excessive use of the hip due to repetitive movements.
 Some workers are more prone to suffering from this condition, such as plumbers, construction workers and sports people.

 Causes of Hip Injuries

 There are a number of ways in which a person can sustain a hip injury and some cases are through no fault of anyone and are a matter of wear and tear or congenital conditions.
 However, sometimes hip injuries occur because of the action or inaction of somebody else, and so liability can be proven in order for compensation to be claimed.
-Some of the most common causes of hip injuries that we deal with include:
+Some of the most common causes of hip injuries that solicitors deal with include:

 - Work accidents